Amazon S3

 Permissions

-Ensure that your AWS IAM user or role has read permissions for your S3 bucket.
+Ensure that your AWS IAM user has read permissions for your S3 bucket.

 Recommendations